neg3ntropy/objproxies/README.rst

 ==================

 The ``objproxies`` module provides some useful base classes for creating proxies and wrappers for ordinary Python objects.
 Proxy objects automatically delegate all attribute access and operations to the proxied object.
 Wrappers are similar, but can be subclassed to allow additional attributes and operations to be added to the wrapped object.

-Note that these proxy types are not intended to be tamper-proof; the unproxied form of an object can be readily accessed using a proxy's ``__subject__`` attribute, and some proxy types even allow this attribute to be set.
-(This can be handy for algorithms that lazily create circular structures and thus need to be able to hand out "forward reference" proxies.)
+Note that these proxy types are not intended to be tamper-proof; the unproxied form of an object can be readily accessed using a proxy's ``__subject__`` attribute, and some proxy types even allow this attribute to be set (This can be handy for algorithms that lazily create circular structures and thus need to be able to hand out "forward reference" proxies.)